AlgyJr/ios_guides/Search-Bar-Guide.md

         searchController.searchResultsUpdater = self

         // If we are using this same view controller to present the results
         // dimming it out wouldn't make sense.
-Should set probably only set
+Should probably only set
         // this to yes if using another controller to display the search results. searchController.dimsBackgroundDuringPresentation = false